PWC IS A TRAILBLAZER

 PwC prioritizes behavioral change in its digital transformation journey.

-PwC and Salesforce Professional Services partner to drive cultural change through interactive and immersive experiences.
+PwC and Success Cloud partner to drive cultural change through interactive and immersive experiences.

-At the start of the journey, PwC partnered with the Salesforce Professional Services team to cocreate a vision for adoption, including developing engagement models and determining KPIs to measure success.
-Through this process, the team discovered some universal threads across the breadth of learning styles within PwC’s workforce.
+At the start of the journey, PwC partnered with the Success Cloud Expeditions team to co-create a vision for adoption, including developing engagement models and determining KPIs to measure success.
+Through this process, they discovered some universal threads across the breadth of learning styles within PwC’s workforce.

 “People get bored.
 If you look at adult learning, no one wants to sit in a classroom or join a webinar,” Robertson said.
 “We needed people to learn new behaviors without using traditional learning models.
 We had to make it fun.”